In this article I will explain with an example, how to dynamically generate and display QR Code Image in ASP.Net Core (.Net Core) MVC.

 The View consists of an HTML Form with following ASP.Net Tag Helpers attributes.

 asp-action – Name of the Action.
-In this case the name is Index.
+In this case the name is Generate.

 asp-controller – Name of the Controller.
 In this case the name is Home.